folkehelseinstituttet/Fhi.Frontend.Demo/CONTRIBUTING.md

 2. Name it `release/x.x.x`, where `x.x.x` is the version you're releasing.
 3. Change text `# Unreleased` to `# x.x.x` i `CHANGELOG.md`
 4. Run `npm version [patch, minor, major]` to upgrade `package.json` and automatically create a new commit.
-5. Push release branch and create pull request
+5. Push release branch and create pull request from release branch into `main`
 6. After approved review, squash and merge to `main` (deploy), delete the release branch for the previous release, but keep the latest release branch.

-#### Fhi.Frontend.Demo
+#### Fhi.Frontend.Demo, including library projects

+_A library project is an Angular concept for organising code that are going to be made into a npm package.
+A library project is defined in `./angular.json`, and the files are located in `./projects/fhi-[project]`_

 ##### Feature branches

 1. Create a new branch from `dev`.
 2. Prefix your branch name with either `new/`, `enhancement/` or `bugfix/`.
-3. Before pull request, remember to merge any changes made to the submodule into branch `demo` in the submodule repo.
+3. Before pull request, remember to merge any changes made to the submodule `Fhi.Frontend.Style` into branch `demo` in the submodule repo.

-##### Release branches for demo app

-Currently no need for release branch, we just merge `dev` into `main` when we release a new version of the app.

 ##### Release branches for library projects

-A library project is defined in `./angular.json` and the files are located in `./projects/fhi-[project]`

 1. Create a new branch from `dev`.
-2. Name it `release-fhi-[project]/x.x.x`, where `x.x.x` is the version you're releasing.
+2. Name it `release/fhi-[project]/x.x.x`, where `x.x.x` is the version you're releasing.
     > _NB!
-Important to add `-fhi-[project]` in branch name since this isn't a release for everything in the repo, just a particular library._
+Important to add `/fhi-[project]` in branch name since this isn't a release for everything in the repo, just a particular library._
-3. Change text `# Unreleased` to `# x.x.x` i `./projects/fhi-[project]/CHANGELOG.md`
+3. Change text `# Unreleased` to `# x.x.x` in `./projects/fhi-[project]/CHANGELOG.md`
 4. Change version in `./projects/fhi-[project]/package.json` to `x.x.x` manually.
-    >_It's cumbersome to use `npm version` since `package.json` is in another directory than the git directorey.
-And since there is no `package-lock.json` and no need for an tag in the workflow as it is pr. now, doing it manually is faster.
-A better, and more automated, solution may come in the near future._
+    >_It's cumbersome to use `npm version` since `package.json` is in another directory than the git directory.
+And since there is no `package-lock.json`, and no need for a tag in the current workflow, doing it manually is faster.
+A better, and more automated, solution may come in the future._
-5. Push release branch and create pull request
+5. Push release branch and create pull request from release branch into `dev`.
+   >_The PR goes into `dev` because this makes the workflow much easier.
+The fact that `main` may be a bit behind the official history in `dev`, including a release of a library, is a small price to pay._
-6. After approved review, squash and merge to `main` (deploy), delete the release branch for the previous release, but keep the latest release branch.
+6. After approved review, squash and merge to `dev` (deploy), delete the release branch for the previous release, but keep the latest release branch.

+##### Release branches for the Fhi.Frontend.Demo app

+Currently no need for a release branch, we just:

+1. Create pull request from `dev` into `main`.
+2. After approved review, **merge** to `main` (deploy).
+   >_NB!
+Just merge to `main`, do not squash!
+We want to keep the full history in `main`._

 ## Coding conventions